 But personal taste and expectations play big roles too.
-Each of us have a different palate and unique preferences.
+Each of us has a different palate and unique preferences.
 And we dine out for different reasons.
 Are you heading out for a romantic date night, first-time meetup, special occasion, after-work drinks, business dinner, girls’ night, fancy celebration or comfort food convenience?
 Every occasion shifts the expectation and guides your choice.

 So in order to compile our list of the best restaurants in Colorado Springs, we turned to a panel of our contributors, food writers, bloggers and aficionados well versed in the Colorado Springs dining scene that keeps on growing.
-Our team nominated, voted, debated, voted again and found consensus for those that rose to the top.
-Some were clear favorites.
-Others split a narrow margin.
-And still more found strong advocates but narrowly missed the cut.
-That said, here is our list of the 30 Best Restaurants in Colorado Springs, categorized by price and presented in alphabetical order.
+Our team nominated, voted, discussed, debated and found consensus for those that rose to the top.

-We say you can’t go wrong with these exceptional eateries.
-You may disagree.
-Don’t see your favorite on the list?
-Can’t believe we included that restaurant?
-Go try them for yourself, and let us know what restaurants in Colorado Springs we’ve missed.
+If you don’t see your favorite on the list or you can’t believe your top restaurant fell off the list, vote for it in our People’s Choice awards this year.
+And if you want to add more feedback, comment or message us on Facebook or Instagram about what restaurants in Colorado Springs we’ve missed.
 We’re always open to culinary exploration and celebrating the best of the dining scene in the Springs.

-$$$$ Most dinner entrees $35 and up
+$$$$ Most dinner entrees $40 and up

-$$$ Most dinner entrees $20s – $30s
+$$$ Most dinner entrees $25 – $40

-$$ Most dinner entrees $13 – $25
+$$ Most dinner entrees $15 – $25

-$ Most dinner entrees $12 or under
+$ Most dinner entrees $15 or under

 Of course, menu prices may change at any time, and some menus vary greatly while others offer more similar prices.
 These groupings do not take into consideration special offerings, happy hours, multiple courses, lunch menus, other discounted options or alcohol preferences.
 Please consider the price ranges as a general guideline and verify details with the individual best restaurants.